sigstore/TSC/docs/best_practices_badge.md

 #### The project MUST have a general policy (formal or not) that as major new functionality is added to the software produced by the project, tests of that functionality should be added to an automated test suite.

-This is a general principle within sigstore, with evidence present across our repositories.
+This is a general principle within Sigstore, with evidence present across our repositories.

 #### The project MUST have evidence that the test\_policy for adding tests has been adhered to in the most recent major changes to the software produced by the project.

-This is a general principle within sigstore, with evidence present across our repositories.
+This is a general principle within Sigstore, with evidence present across our repositories.

 #### It is SUGGESTED that this policy on adding tests (see test\_policy) be documented in the instructions for change proposals.